chelaxian/TG_Voice-Video_MSG/README.md

 4. Create a new application and obtain the `api_id` and `api_hash`.

 ### Notes
+- No BotFather token needed!
+Works with your Telegram account directly!

-- Ensure the bot token and user ID are correctly set in the config.py file.
+- Ensure the API ID / Hash and your user ID are correctly set in the config.py file.
 - The bot only responds to commands from the allowed user ID specified in the config.py file.
 - For user IDs, use the format `xxxxxxxxxx`.
 For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.